HarrisonChow/repair-center-solution/README.md

 3. Time for action and reducer

-Create a file called ticket.js under src/**actionsAndReducers**, which will be in charge of storing actions and reducers for ticke state
+Create a file called ticket.js under src/**actionsAndReducers**, which will be in charge of storing actions and reducers for ticket state

 ```js
 // ------------------------------------